Joey Coleman, Never Lose a Customer Again – InnovaBuzz 250

 Joey has an eclectic background that has seen him defend “alleged” criminals, sell custom research to Fortune 500 executives, race along the Great Wall, juggle in front of the Taj Mahal, emcee charity auctions, work in the White House, sing a solo at the Kennedy Center, and travel to 48 countries (and counting).
 Today, his focus is on speaking, coaching and writing about all things customer experience.

-In our discussion, Joel and I talked about:
+In our discussion, Joey and I talked about:

 - Why the first 100 days of having a customer are so important and how to overcome buyers’ remorse